-What are the best press release sites in Australia?
+What are the best press release and distribution sites in Australia?

-Here's a list of press release submission services in Australia, which you may find useful as a starting point.
+Here's a list of press release submission services and distribution sites in Australia, which you may find useful as a starting point.

 PRWire offers free distribution services to qualified users.
 They offer RSS functionality wherein users can have their own RSS feed based on subjects relevant to them.
 PRWire also offers SEO to their users to ensure high-ranking releases on search sites such as Google.

 This site optimizes your releases to improve search engine results, as well as distribution to social media and journalists.
 They also offer to increase the buzz your business’ brands in sites such as LinkedIn, Facebook and Twitter.
 It is a free service which can be upgraded to paid accounts that offer more customization.

 3. Free Press Release

 As their name suggests, Free Press Release gives out press releases for free.
 All users have to do is sign up, create then submit their press release.

 Get2Press is an online distribution channel for presentation of press releases to media.
 They have specialized media lists, which include contacts to more than 28,000 media in Australia, New Zealand, Singapore and 19 other countries in Asia-Pacific via Get2Press.
 Their media lists include e-mail addresses of key journalists as well as editorial offices of the media.